Best Slippers for Men of 2020

 With the Isotoner Whipstitch, this meant buying a pair of size medium that's intended to cover a range from 8-9.
 On the other hand, the RockDove Two-Tone medium covers sizes 9-10.
 The Isotoners were a little tight, but the RockDoves were just right.
 Making direct comparisons of all the available size choices you have would be infinitely complicated.
 In short, if you have a choice, we generally recommend sizing up.
 Most people prefer loose slippers rather than tight ones.

 Ease of On and Off

 The NDB Memory Foam Slipper, Zigzagger Men's Fuzzy, and the RockDove Two-Tone are all heel-less slip-on models, and are definitely the easiest to get on and off.
 Close behind is the Sorel Falcon Ridge, which has a mid-height heel cup.
-You can readily slip it on and off, with only occasional quick readjustments to get your foot seated.
+You can readily slip it on and off, with only occasional readjustments to get your foot seated.

-Next, in terms of easy on and off, is the slippers with more rigid heel cups.
-The Ugg Ascot and Isotoner Whipstitch and Amazon Essentials slippers all, if sized appropriately, have stiffened heel cups that stand up while you shove your foot in.
-Depending on your socks and such, you will often have to hold the heel back with a finger for entry.
+Next, in terms of the ease of getting them on and off, is the slippers with more rigid heel cups.
+The Ugg Ascot, Isotoner Whipstitch, and Amazon Essentials slippers all, if sized appropriately, have stiffened heel cups that stand up while you shove your foot in.
+Depending on your socks and such, you will often have to hold the heel back with a finger to get your foot inside.

 The trickiest to get on and off are the soft-backed, full-heel slippers.
 This describes the HomeIdeas and ZigZagger options.
-The good news with these is that, for very short wear, you can simply step on the heel to fold it forward and largely out of the way.
+The good news with these is that, for very short wear, you can simply step on the heel to press it forward and largely out of the way.
 Your footing will be a tiny bit lumpy, but the result is slippers that mimic heel-less slip-ons.

 Walking Security and Comfort